 While other Monte Carlo sharing and compatibility studies in this Report have considered independent snapshots, i.e. a new deployment of AM(OR)S stations from one snapshot to the other, this study has reproduced the actual cruising of aircraft over the surface of the Earth.
 This has been made in order to capture potential interference segments i.e., series of snapshots producing an aggregate interference level of more than −139 dBm/100 MHz due to the successive positions of aircraft.

-Also, while other studies in this Report considered the four operational scenarios described in section 6.2, this study has taken a more generic approach by considering independent ADTs flying at 900 km/h with constant bearing at an altitude of 15 km AGL (the exact altitude having little influence on the results), which is the maximum height of AM(OR)S system referenced in Table A1-1.
+Also, while other studies in this Report considered the four operational scenarios described in section 6.2, this study has taken a more generic approach by considering independent airborne data terminals (ADTs) flying at 900 km/h with constant bearing at an altitude of 15 km AGL (the exact altitude having little influence on the results), which is the maximum height of AM(OR)S system referenced in Table A1-1.
 The ADTs are equipped with AM(OR)S System 3 (see Table A1-1).
 The receiving station has not been simulated, but two different configurations of the antenna have been considered:

 – 45° above the local horizon, i.e. an “upwards WBLOSDL” in the sense of section 5.3;